A complete approach to leadership in the accounting field.

 An Accounting Degree to Set Yourself Apart

 Whether professionals are pursuing 30 credit hours to become CPA certified, seeking management and leadership strategies for career advancement or a combination of both, the online MAcc at The University of Scranton takes a practical and comprehensive approach to develop the quantitative, analytical, and soft skills that are immediately applicable to professional accounting roles.
+Ranked first for Top Online Master in Accounting programs1, the program syncs to the everyday life of working professionals who are looking for a well-rounded education.

 Alumni of The University of Scranton are employed by the Big4, regional and local public accounting firms, many of whom consult for and contribute to the program’s curriculum.
 Meet our Professional Council Alumni!